About

 David Garman

-3. Judith James says:
+3. Judith James's avatar Judith James says:

 Marcelle could you contact me about how Minneapolis Friends Meeting could have you visit and host a workshop on Learning from Early Friends.
 Minneapolis is a central place for Iowa Friends, Wisconsin Friends and the Dakota Friends and we could advertise the event as part of our Quest series.
 Thanks.
 Judith James